Dr. Tracey Mabrey, DSW

 Associate Professor, MSW Program

 Chicago, IL 60604

-Tracey Mabrey, DSW, is Associate Professor and Director of the Master's in Social Work (MSW) Program at DePaul University.
-Dr. Mabrey crafted the development of the MSW Program in September 2003.
+Tracey Mabrey, DSW, is Associate Professor and faculty member of the the Master's in Social Work (MSW) Program at DePaul University.
+Dr. Mabrey crafted the development of the MSW Program in September 2003 and was the program's Director through 2012.
 She received her Doctorate in Social Work and MSW from Howard University School of Social Work in Washington, DC and completed her dissertation on CSWE Accreditation Patterns, 1985-1992: Seven Years of Organizational Decisions.
 Prior to her appointment at DePaul, she served as a tenured Associate Professor at Western Michigan University (WMU), capping nine years of academic leadership and service in the Kalamazoo community.
 While at WMU, she served as Interim Director of the BSW and MSW Program and facilitated a successful accreditation review.

 During her 20 year social work career, Dr. Mabrey has held a variety of administrative positions at the Council on Social Work Education (CSWE) in Alexandria, VA, in addition to holding appointed and elected offices at CSWE and the National Association of Social Workers (NASW), and serving as a Board Member for The Greater Kalamazoo United Way.
 Her areas of research, academic interest and expertise include administrative practice, communication within the profession, and direct practice with complex vulnerable populations, including children of the poor.
 Dr. Mabrey currently serves on the Editorial Boards of the Illinois Child Welfare Association and Families in Society.